-2014 2013

-Management fees charged by companies controlled by a director

-and/or officers \$ 503,000 \$ 503,000

-Consulting, administrative and geological fees charged by a company

-with common officers 120,000 120,000
+2015 2014 Management fees charged by companies controlled by a director and/or officers \$ 503,000 \$ 503,000 Consulting, administrative and geological fees charged by a company with common officers 120,000 120,000

 The Company has entered into a consulting agreement with Makwa Exploration Ltd. for the services of James McDonald to act as the Company's President and CEO, and with Manly Capital Corp. for the services of Kenneth Berry to act as the Company's Chairman.
 The base monthly fee is \$15,000 under each agreement.
-The consulting agreement was effective as of January 1, 2008 and expired on December 31, 2009; on expiration, the agreement extends in increments of 24 months, until terminated.
+The consulting agreements were effective as of January 1, 2008 and extend in increments of 24 months, until terminated.

 Effective September 1, 2008, the Company entered into an administrative services agreement with Touchstone Capital Corp. a private company indirectly related to two common officers of the Company.
 Touchstone provides services to the Company including assisting in professional analysis and planning of exploration programs, promotional materials; providing access to secretarial services and providing such other additional instructions and directions as the Company may require.
-For the year ended December 31, 2014, the Company incurred expenses of \$120,000 (2013 - \$120,000) under the administrative services contract.
+For the year ended December 31, 2015, the Company incurred expenses of \$120,000 (2014 - \$120,000) under the administrative services contract.